-Chinese astronauts return to earth after 90-day mission
+Chinese astronauts return to Earth after 90-day mission

-BEIJING: Chinese astronauts returned to earth Friday after completing the country's longest-ever crewed mission, the latest landmark in Beijing's drive to become a major space power.
+BEIJING: Three Chinese astronauts returned to Earth Friday after completing the country's longest-ever crewed mission, the latest landmark in Beijing's drive to become a major space power.

-The capsule carrying the three astronauts was suspended on a parachute and landed in the Gobi desert at 1:35 pm local time (05:35 GMT).
+The capsule carrying the trio deployed its parachute and landed in the Gobi desert at 1:34 pm local time (0534 GMT).

+"It feels very good to be back!," Tang Hongbo told state broadcaster CCTV after the 90-day mission, a record for China.

+"I want to say dad, mom, I'm back!
+In good health and good spirits!" he said after emerging from the capsule within 30 minutes of landing.

 The mission was part of China's heavily promoted space programme, which has already seen the nation land a rover on Mars and send probes to the moon.